 Accordion Association Youth Orchestra who entertained in Auckland and Christchurch.

 Three of Christine's grandchildren also play the accordion.
-Two grandsons are members of the Music Makers and her 13 year old granddaughter is a current member of the AAS.
+Two grandsons and her granddaughter also play accordion..

 Mother of Christine, Dorothy Taylor was awarded New Zealand Accordion Association (NZAA) Life Membership and sadly passed away in 2016.